Educating Employees on the Risks of Prescription Painkillers

 Addressing this widespread problem is an essential part of upholding a commitment to a safe and healthy workplace and workforce.
 While many of the contributing factors to the opioid crisis are outside of employers' control, there are some relatively simple measures that can go a long way in protecting employees.

 One particularly low hanging fruit: educational campaigns.
 Instilling awareness and providing information ahead of time empowers people to make more informed choices regarding their healthcare.

 Here's what employees need to know:

-- The basics of the painkiller epidemic and how individuals can develop problems with misuse, abuse, dependency, and addiction
+The basics of the opioid epidemic and how individuals can develop problems with misuse, dependency, and addiction.

-- Laws pertaining to prescription drug use and abuse at work
+Laws pertaining to prescription drug use and misuse at work.

 The importance of safe storage and disposal of medication, and not sharing with others.